 With the FICO Auto Scores, FICO first calculates your “base” scores — your traditional FICO scores — then adjusts the calculation based on specific auto risks.
 These scores help lenders determine the likelihood you’ll make your auto loan payments on time.
 FICO Auto Scores range from 250 to 900 points.

-What are the factors that make up my credit scores?
+Improving your credit before buying a car: What are the factors that make up your credit scores?

 No matter the scoring model, there are some keys to having higher credit scores.
 The charts below show what factors make up two popular credit-scoring models, the FICO® 8 credit score and VantageScore® 3.0 models.